 Instructor: Rodriguez

 Organizational Behavior and Management in Health Care: Read Less [-]

 PB HLTH 226A Health Economics A 3 Units

-Terms offered: Fall 2019, Fall 2018, Fall 2017 This course introduces students to the economics of health and health
+Terms offered: Fall 2020, Fall 2019, Fall 2018 This course introduces students to the economics of health and health care.

-care.
-In addition to familarizing students to the economics of health and health care.
 In addition to familarizing students with the language and tools of health economics, the course will provide an overview of key institutional features of the health economy as well as important research findings in the field.
 These will be used to evaluate the economic logic and incentives in competing proposals for health care reform.
 Health Economics A: Read More [+] Rules & Requirements

 Prerequisites: Graduate standing or consent of instructor

 Hours & Format

 Fall and/or spring: 15 weeks - 2 hours of lecture per week

 Additional Details

 Subject/Course Level: Public Health/Graduate

 Grading: Letter grade.